UCL-ARC/fortran-tooling/documentation/ford.md

 brew install FORD
 ```

-There is also a spack pacakge available to install FORD:
+There is also a spack package available to install FORD:

 ```sh
 spack install py-ford